sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/understanding-business-risk.md

 - As more workloads come online, risks change at each release.
 New apps go live, risks change.
 - When a company brings the first 10-20 applications online, the risk profile is much different that it is when the 1000th applications go into production in the cloud.

-The assets that accumulated in the traditional, on-premises estate likely accumulated overtime.
+The assets that accumulated in the traditional, on-premises estate likely accumulated over time.
 The maturity of the business and IT teams was likely growing in a similar fashion.
 That parallel growth can tend to create some unnecessary policy baggage.

 During a cloud transformation, both the business and IT teams have an opportunity to reset those policies and build new with a matured mindset.